tomkerkhove/promitor/docs/deployment/index.md

 - Resource Group
 - Metric Configuration

-After filling out the required fields, you can then deploy the chart by running this command:
+If using a values file modeled on the sample yaml, you can then deploy the chart by running this command:
 ```
-❯ helm install --name promitor .\charts\promitor --values \charts\promitor\values.yaml
+❯ helm install --name promitor .\charts\promitor --values \charts\local-values.yaml
 ```